nanditavenkatesh/Vector-Space-model-and-evaluation-of-word2vec/README.md

 - **Procedure**:
   - Implement analogy solving by calculating vector differences, e.g., `vector_embedding(Greece) - vector_embedding(Athens) + vector_embedding(Baghdad)`.
   - Report accuracy based on different types of analogies (e.g., capitals of countries, currency, city-in-state).

-- **Questions to Answer**:
-  - What is the overall accuracy by question type?
-  - Are there patterns in which types of analogies the model handles well versus poorly?

 #### Part 3b: TOEFL Synonym Test
 - **Objective**: Evaluate word embeddings using the TOEFL synonym dataset (`toefl.txt`), a multiple-choice test designed to assess knowledge of synonyms.